Getting good evidence for the NDIS

 How can I make sure the reports are useful?

-GPs, paediatricians and allied health workers are learning how to write reports in a way that supports NDIS planning.
+GPs, paediatricians and allied health therapists should write reports in a way that supports NDIS planning.

 - How they relate to the child’s disability